-To qualify as a designated "Healthy Corner Store" the small food retailers agree to display marketing materials created by The Food Trust-including recipe cards-to indicate healthy food options; introduce at least four new healthy food products from two different food groups; and agree to periodic progress-assessment visits.
+To qualify as a designated "Healthy Corner Store" the small food retailers agree to display sanctioned marketing materials created by The Food Trust- including recipe cards - to indicate healthy food options; introduce at least four new healthy food products from two different food groups; and agree to periodic progress-assessment visits.
 In return, the stores are eligible for training and technical assistance that enable them to profitably stock and sell the new, healthy food items, as well as advertising, marketing, and promotional materials to attract new customers and bolster profits.

 "Everyone deserves to have healthy food choices available in their community.
-We know from over 10 years of corner store that began in Philadelphia that small food retailers-often thought of as a source of unhealthy foods-can be key partners in the effort to improve access to healthy, affordable foods.
+We know from over 10 years of corner store work that began in Philadelphia that small food retailers-often thought of as a source of unhealthy foods-can be key partners in the effort to improve access to healthy, affordable foods.
 When healthier food options are available, consumers will purchase them, leading to better health outcomes," said John Weidman, Deputy Executive Director of The Food Trust.
 "With an estimated 5,600 corner stores existing in New Jersey, these venues are a critical component in addressing healthy food access in the Garden State.
-The time for a statewide scale-up of the program could not be better and I thank the sponsors of the 'Healthy Small Food Retailer Act' for recognizing that a public investment will create jobs and improve health."
+The time for a statewide scale-up of the program, starting with the adoption of this legislation and following with a dedicated state appropriation, could not be better.
+I thank the sponsors of the 'Healthy Small Food Retailer Act' and members of the Senate Economic Growth Committee for recognizing that a public investment will create jobs and improve health."

-1 Levi J, S. L. (2014).
+&lt;sup>1 Levi J, S. L. (2014).
 The State of Obesity: Better Policies for a Healthier America.
 Trust for America's Health